drlukeparry/pyccx/README.rst

 PyCCX - a library for creating and running 3D FEA simulations using the opensource Calculix FEA Package.

-The aims of this project was to provide a simple framework for implemented 3D FEA Analysis using the opensource `Calculix <http://www.calculix.de>`_ solver.
+The aim of this project was to provide a framework for implemented 3D FEA Analysis using the opensource `Calculix <http://www.calculix.de>`_ solver.
 The analysis is complimented by use of the recent introduction of the `GMSH-SDK <http://https://gitlab.onelab.info/gmsh/gmsh/api>`_ , an extension to `GMSH <http://gmsh.info/>`_ to provide API bindings for different programming languages by the project authors to provide sophisticated 3D FEA mesh generation outside of the GUI implementation.

-This project aims to provide an integrated approach for generating full 2D and 3D structural and thermal FEA analysis for use in research, development and prototyping in a Python environment.
+This project aims to provide an integrated approach for generating full 2D and 3D structural and thermal FEA analysis for use in research, development and prototyping all inside a Python environment.
+The functionality targets the delivery of automated scripted approaches for performing FEA simulations, in particular for use assessing the sensitivity of design and material inputs on the response of a system structure, that can be used as part of parametric optimisation studies.
-The aim is to support automated scripted approaches for performing FEA simulations, in particular for use in optimisation of engineering designs and assessing the sensitivity of design and material inputs on the structural response of a system.

 This intends to remove requirement to setup each analysis manually using a GUI such as prepromax or GMSH.

-Along with setting up and processing the analysis, convenience functions are included to consistently interface between both the Calculix and GMSH functionality within a single python environment.
+Along with setting up and processing the analysis, numerous convenience functions are included to consistently interface between both the Calculix and GMSH functionality within a single python environment.

 Structure
 ##############